- key services

 McKinley Plowman has a range of tailored SMSF products and, with our team of dedicated professionals we can assist in the establishment of a fund that will allow you to make strategic decisions and decide where and how to invest your money.

-With a McKinley Plowman SMSF you get flexibility and choice, along with the secure feeling that you have the backing of our professional team, from establishment, preparation and lodgment of financial statements and tax obligations through to effective financing, tax planning and wealth building strategies.
+With a McKinley Plowman SMSF you get flexibility and choice, along with the secure feeling that you have the backing of our professional team, from establishment, preparation and lodgement of financial statements and tax obligations through to effective financing, tax planning and wealth building strategies.

 SMSF strategy has become increasingly important as laws relating to SMSFs have become very complex.
 The need for advice is now more important than ever.